CarletonStudentDev/SwipeGame/README.md

 Color Match
 =======
 Stuff to Do:
-	- Get Sprite sheet working
+	- Get Sprite sheet working (sort of done)
-	- Card, Multiplier and GameOverScreen animation
+	- Card, Multiplier, GameOverScreen and + 1 sec animation
 	- + 1sec causes timer 'beep' override for 1sec
-	- + 1sec animation
+	- New sound mp3's
 	- GooglePlay Services (tutorial requires you to pay $25 before starting)
 	- HighScore needs to be saved before starting new activity (save to GooglePlay)
-	- New sound mp3's